ros-industrial/industrial_training/gh_pages/_source/demo1/Pick-up-box.rst

 ===========

   In this exercise, we will move the robot through the pick motion while avoiding obstacles in the environment.
-This is to be accomplished by planning for each pose and closing or opening the vacuum gripper when apropriate.
-Also, it will be demonstrated how to create a motion plan that MoveIt! can understand and solve.
+This will be accomplished by planning for each pose and closing or opening the vacuum gripper when apropriate.
+Also, we will demonstrate how to create a motion plan that MoveIt! can understand and solve.